philipMLdatascientist/Scotland-Surgical-Mortality-Data-Analysis-and-Tableau-Presentaton/README.md

 Deaths	Indicates the number of deaths.	integer	level : Ratio

 Mortality_Rate	Indicates the surgeon's mortality rates.
 It is calculated by the number of deaths/number of episodes.	number	level : Ratio

+Deliverables

+A recording of my Tableau presentation regarding my findings of Scotland Surgical Mortality from 2007-2012.

 Summary of Findings